xqwen/torus/README.md

 * ``-dump_prior``: compute SNP-level priors using the estimated enrichment estimates for each locus

-## Sample files
+## Tutorials and Sample files

-* The example files from the GEUVDAIS project (data_file, snp_map and gene_map) and a tutorial can be found [here](https://github.com/xqwen/torus/tree/master/examples/GEUVADIS).
-Note the input data file is using format 2 with pre-computed Bayes factors in a meta-analytic setting.
+We provide two real data tutorials to illustrate the usage of ```torus``` for QTL discovery.
+They eQTL data from the GEUVADIS project and the GTEx liver tissue.
+The tutorials can be found in the [```examples```] (https://github.com/xqwen/torus/tree/master/examples/) directory.